 Although there is much room for growth and the implementation of effective project management tools in mines across Africa, the current global economic climate has led companies to refrain from investigating in project management software., says mining software solution provider CCS Mining & Industrial (CCSMI) MD Joe de Klerk.
+Keep reading to discover the main threat to effective project management.

 The right software project management tool will not only ensure that a company maintains control over its actual spend, but also provides an intimate-level understanding of budgetary amounts, quantities, rates and actual costs.
 Thus, it brings all the key role-players in the company together to make informed decisions from a complete holistic view of the project costs.
 The key to the overall success of any capital-intensive project is delivery on time and within budget while maintaining a profit margin, he adds.
 Subsequently, the right software with the right controls will help mining companies understand where they have already overspent, but more importantly, assist them forecast the project-to-completion and highlight upcoming problem areas, De Klerk points out.
 The foreseeable problems will enable management to take timely corrective action, effectively mitigating unwanted scenarios.

 He laments that, without the right project management tools, companies run the risk of information being late or nearly impossible to compare, as the information comes from independent silos.
 This leads to poor project management, owing to the lack of collaboration.
 When it comes to a project, control is at the heart of profitability, as the number of variables, changes, people and equipment involved to undertake any mining project need to be considered.
 Project performance and progress cannot be monitored on financial data alone and engineering information is just as, if not more, critical.
-Therefore, engineering control includes generating and managing allowable and actual quantities of resources, wastages, man hours of labour, the production of equipment and time for construction activities, adds De Klerk.
+Therefore, engineering control includes generating and managing allowable and actual quantities of resources, wastages, man-hours of labour, the production of equipment and time for construction activities, adds De Klerk.